 Instead of giving the standard coffee shop gift card, invest in gift cards that stand out and encourage employees to treat themselves – while also supporting the local economy.
 DoorDash gift cards are a great way to support local businesses because they can be used at any of your employees’ favorite restaurants – whether that’s the specialty donut shop around the corner, or that delicious, family-run pho place downtown.
 Give gift cards that make employees feel good about spending their money there, and help support local communities.

-Continuing in the vein of thoughtful gifts, sometimes the best ways to say thank you don’t have any monetary value at all.
+Continuing in the vein of thoughtful gifts, sometimes the best ways to say thank you aren’t with monetary rewards.
 A personal, handwritten thank you note can be even more meaningful.
 Go beyond simple platitudes and explain why you truly value that employee as a person – whether it’s their sunny disposition, warm leadership style, or their unique ability to make even small talk feel engaging and authentic.
 A short but heartfelt note can be impactful in making an employee feel truly seen and appreciated.

 While it’s nice to know that an employer appreciates you, it can feel even better to know that your coworkers do, too.
 This contributes to an overall supportive work culture and promotes job satisfaction.
 Plan an activity for employees to share positive feedback with each other as a part of their regular work cycles.
 Too often, we focus on what needs to be changed in a work setting, instead of spending time highlighting individual and team successes.
 Make it a part of your company culture to recognize positive employee contributions, whether that’s with a monthly all-hands or during weekly team recaps.